National Coalition for the Homeless housing and prevention services.

 After exploring the resources on this site, if there is additional need for information or to find support for preventing an eviction or foreclosure, then the coalition may be able to offer referrals themselves.
 They can also provide this service for anyone that is now homeless, such as living on the streets, in a park, or even in a shelter but maybe they need to find a permanent solution.

-While the organization is small and limited in what they can do, individuals can email the homeless coalition at email@example.com, and provide all applicable information such as name, city and state in question, and details on the need.
+While the organization is small and limited in what they can do, individuals can email the homeless coalition at [email protected], and provide all applicable information such as name, city and state in question, and details on the need.
+Or find more information on the National Homeless Coalition.
 There may be a delay in response as NHC is very limited in resources and what they can offer, however they will try to help if and when possible.